How to Merge Different Wedding Styles

-1. Gather some visuals.
+1. Gather Some Visuals

 It’s no secret that some people are visual creatures.
 Start by doing your homework and pulling images from everywhere: magazines, Pinterest, websites, wherever you can.
 Then, put together a presentation for Mr./Ms. Wonderful of both types of weddings you’re considering.
 Well, some may not be what you’re considering, but they are!
 Then set a time to go over what you’ve found.
 Their vision may change (or yours may) when you see some examples.